Diyarino/deep-multimodal-fusion-with-fuzzy-regularization/README.md

 ## 📚 Related Projects

-This project builds on concepts from multimodal representation learning, attention-based fusion, and anomaly detection in industrial systems.
 Below are selected related works and projects that inspired or complement this research:

 <a id="1">[1]</a> Altinses, D., & Schwung, A. (2023, October).
 Multimodal Synthetic Dataset Balancing: A Framework for Realistic and Balanced Training Data Generation in Industrial Settings.
 In IECON 2023-49th Annual Conference of the IEEE Industrial Electronics Society (pp. 1-7).
 IEEE.